 Limits on mappings

-- You can map up to 5,000 recipient addresses in your organization to other addresses.
+- Each address map can have up to 5,000 recipient addresses.

 - You can map an individual recipient address to a maximum of 12 addresses.